datisp/XPEAP/README.md

   * PDF file with various plots, such as distribution of fold changes and enriched features, called `figures_statistic.pdf`.
 Also avaliable in SVG file format.

 ### Structure
-`XPEAP.sh` includes seven other scripts, which are sequentially executed after having started `XPEAP.sh`.
+`XPEAP.sh` includes eight other scripts, which are sequentially executed after having started `XPEAP.sh`.

 ![XPEAP structure](structure_simple.svg)